 Pets cannot be registered as Emotional Support Animals and you cannot purchase a ‘registered ESA’.
 In fact, no legitimate ESA registry exists.
 If the service you are working with offers to register your pet or asks you to sign up for a registry, they are very likely a scam.
 Your ESA is not required to be registered anywhere.
 For it to qualify as an Emotional Support Animal and to receive the benefits from housing and airline personnel, you must only have a valid ESA letter from a licensed medical doctor.

 Be warned that many fake services can sound very legitimate as they use language such as ‘United States registry’ or ‘national registry’ and can have a very convincing argument about why you need to register your pet.
 They may also offer a framed certificate or ID tags for your pet to confirm their ‘registration’.
 While these may seem like bonuses, be aware they are not necessary and are likely an indication that you are working with a service that is not legitimate.

 If you work with a reputable service, you will be able to contact customer support even after your valid ESA letter has been issued.
-If you need help with verification, if you have an issue with a landlord or airline not considering your letter valid, or if you have any other questions, the service should be available for assistance.
-If the company you work with disappears after your letter is sent or do not respond to questions, they are likely a scam.
+Secondly, if you need help with verification, have an issue with a landlord, airline not considering your letter valid, or if you have any other questions, the service should be available for assistance.
+Lastly, if the company you work with disappears or does not respond to questions, they are likely a scam.